-New Fossil Found In Israel Suggests A Much Earlier Human Migration Out of Africa
+New Fossil Found In Israel Suggests A Much Earlier Human Migration Out Of Africa

 Archaeologists in Israel have discovered the oldest fossil of a modern human outside Africa.
 The fossil suggests that humans first migrated out of the continent much earlier than previously believed.